Islam in the United States: Religious freedom

+Article 11 of the English translation of the Treaty of Tripoli affirmed that the treaty "was between two sovereign states, not between two religious powers."

 In his autobiography, published in 1791, Benjamin Franklin stated that he "did not disapprove" of a meeting place in Pennsylvania that was designed to accommodate preachers of all religions.
 Franklin wrote that "even if the Mufti of Constantinople were to send a missionary to preach Mohammedanism to us, he would find a pulpit at his service".

 President Thomas Jefferson defended religious freedom in America, including those of Muslims.
 Jefferson explicitly mentioned Muslims when writing about the movement for religious freedom in Virginia.
 In his autobiography Jefferson wrote "[When] the [Virginia] bill for establishing religious freedom ... was finally passed, ... a singular proposition proved that its protection of opinion was meant to be universal.
 Where the preamble declares that coercion is a departure from the plan of the holy author of our religion, an amendment was proposed, by inserting the word 'Jesus Christ', so that it should read 'a departure from the plan of Jesus Christ, the holy author of our religion'.
 The insertion was rejected by a great majority, in proof that they meant to comprehend within the mantle of its protection the Jew and the Gentile, the Christian and Mahometan, the Hindoo and infidel of every denomination."
 While President, Jefferson also participated in an iftar with the Ambassador of Tunisia in 1809.

 However, not all politicians were pleased with the religious neutrality of the Constitution, which prohibited any religious test.
 Anti-Federalists in the 1788 North Carolina ratifying convention opposed the new constitution; one reason was the fear that some day Catholics or Muslims might be elected president.
 William Lancaster said:

 Let us remember that we form a government for millions not yet in existence ...
 In the course of four or five hundred years, I do not know how it will work.
 This is most certain, that Papists may occupy that chair, and Mahometans may take it.
 I see nothing against it.

 In 1788, Americans held inaccurate, and often contradicting, views of the Muslim world, and used that in political arguments.
 For example, the anti-Federalists compared a strong central government to the Sultan of the Ottoman Empire and the American army to Turkish Janissaries, arguing against a strong central government.
 On the other hand, Alexander Hamilton argued that despotism in the Middle East was the result of the Sultan not having enough power to protect his people from oppressive local governors; thus he argued for a stronger central government.